Women's Printing Society: Involvement in the suffragist movement

 The company played an important role in British suffrage movement, both through its publication of feminist tracts and in providing employment opportunities for women in a field that had previously been restricted to men.
 The house was set up to allow women to learn the trade of printing, and provided an apprenticeship program.
 Women worked as compositors, and as of 1904, it was one of the few houses where they also did the imposing: ordering the galley proofs so that when folded, the front and back pages aligned properly.
 As of 1899, the company employed 22 women as compositors.
 The manager, proof-reader and bookkeeper were also women.
 Men held the tasks of "pressmen and feeders".
 The women apprentices earned a wage "considering the hours (9 to 6.30), etc., this is better pay than even highly-educated women can sometimes secure."
-Some of the initial employees came from Faithful's Victoria Press.
+Some of the initial employees came from Faithfull's Victoria Press.